How to Plan Your Kitchen Appliance Project

 Installation is the newest hot potato.
 The contractors have started to push back as the newest appliances have been harder to install.

-So who does it?
+So, who does it?
 And better yet, can they do it?

 3. Service

-Appliances break and need tune-ups while service is a well-documented nightmare.
+Appliances break and need tune-ups, while service is a well-documented nightmare.

 As you can note below, we surpass any deliveries or installations with the number of service stops we have daily.

-Only 5% of the retailers have any type of service.
-Before you buy the Wi-Fi-enabled pro range with a steam oven, you should check to see if there is local, competent service.
+Before buying the Wi-Fi-enabled pro range with a steam oven, you should check for local, competent service.

 How to Plan Your Kitchen Appliance Project: Key Takeaways